CharmanderTheDev/QRTsReallyTiny/README.txt

     - Linear (written as a sequence of digits with 1 or 0 decimal points)
     - Gestalt (written as a sequence of ASCII characters within double quotes, allowing escapes)
-    - Set (written as a sequence of expressions seperated by commas within square brackets) !PLEASE NOTE that due to rust's borrow checker, prohibiting multiple mutable references, Sets are currently .clone()'d for practically every operation they take part in.
+    - Set (written as a sequence of expressions seperated by commas within square brackets) !PLEASE NOTE! that due to rust's borrow checker, prohibiting multiple mutable references, Sets are currently .clone()'d for practically every operation they take part in.
-        This brutally unperformant policy is probably the #1 problem with this interpreter!
+        This brutally unperformant policy is probably the #1 problem with this interpreter.
+        Yes I could use a mutex or something to fix this but honestly the language works and I'm lazy to try and fix this when nobody's using it anyway
     - Void (written as a single underscore)
     - Input (written as a single dollar sign)
         When programs are called from the terminal, this is always equal to Void.